seijakijinn/UmaScoreKeeper/readme.md

+# **NOTE ON UPDATES**

+To update, just install the new release, and drag everything except for the scores and teaminfo folders into the previous release
+This should update the program without clearing any of your saved scores I will consider cleaning this up to make it simpler in a future update

 # **INTRODUCTION**

 Click a slot and then double click a name on the left to add them to the slot